||Delhi | Jaisalmer | Jodhpur | Udaipur | Pushkar | Jaipur | Agra | Orchha | Khajuraho | Varanasi|

 Pushkar - Jaipur

-Get on to a guided tour of Jaipur, which will start from the magnificent Amber Fort.
-Take an elephant back ride if you prefer not to walk on its ascending pathway.
-Later, discover the bygone charm of the City Palace and indulge in some astronomical calculations at Observatory.
+Today we’ll go on a guided tour of Jaipur, which starts in the magnificent Amber Fort, where you can ride an elephant through this historic monument.
+Later on discover the bygone charm of the City Palace and gaze upon the stars in the Astronomical Observatory.

 Jaipur - Agra